morungos/passport-local-htpasswd/README.md

 doesn't require a database and provides a basic and reasonably secure authentication system with the simplicity of maintenance from the htpasswd command.

+Significant portions of this module were derived from `passport-local` by Jared Hanson.

 #### Usage

 The module works with htpasswd files created using bcrypt only.
 For example, to